 In some cases, the pandemic is likely to accelerate or heighten trends that were ongoing before the crisis.
-For example, we’ve seen a marked uptick in the rate of increase in online video consumption since the pandemic began, according to this insightful article from PRIMIS, and it’s reasonable to expect higher video consumption rates to stick around even after the pandemic abates.
+For example, we’ve seen a marked uptick in the rate of increase in online video consumption since the pandemic began, and it’s reasonable to expect higher video consumption rates to stick around even after the pandemic abates.

 Other long-lasting outcomes probably would not have occurred were it not for the outbreak, at least not on the same time scale or for the same reasons.